rossman22590/dreamify/README.md

 </p>

 <p align="center">
-  Dreamify is a web application that allows you to generate images with AI.
+  🌈 Dreamify is a web application that allows you to generate images with AI 🎨
 </p>

 ![Dreamify Preview](./.github/preview.png)